Stili Klikizos, second grade teacher at Fratney School, Milwaukee, Wisconsin, writes to Ann:

-The first sections deal with ideas in general.
+Below, Ann shares ideas for teaching children's books in the classroom.
+The first sections deal with a general approach.
 After that are sections with suggestions for specific books.
 Click on a book cover below to go directly to it.

 Psychology in Children’s Books

 The easiest way to use my books--or other children’s books--is to have students to think about the psychology of the characters: why they do the things they do? what they might do differently?
 How does something that happens to the characters resemble something that has happened to you?

 Often teachers use my stories as a springboard for children's discussion of their own lives.
 If children’s books spur students to think more, to dream more, to hope for more, to understand more, and laugh more—then they’ll want to read more, too.

 It's a mistake to load young children with long writing assignments about books they read.
 It can only lead to their hating the apparent source of the tedium--books.

 Writing well is an art.
 Writing sentences that captivate with their richness requires an open and searching imagination.
 It requires a respect for subjectivity, one's own and other people's.